 Parents Evenings are held once a year for each Year Group and provide an opportunity to discuss progress with each of the subject teachers.
 The dates for Parents Evenings are always announced well in advance through the termly calendar and, just prior to the evening, parents are able to book appointments using a link on their Firefly account.
 Subject teachers and tutors also prepare written reports once a year.
 Pupils' progress is monitored each half term through effort and attainment grades.
-Grade reports are sent home with pupils at the end of each half term.
 Fourth Years receive their written reports at the end of the Summer term and Fifth Years at the end of the Autumn term.
 Between these opportunities, if parents wish to discuss the academic progress of their son or daughter they should, in the first instance, get in touch with the subject teacher, tutor or the Head of Year.